-That said [about] mundane matters entangled [in], unable [to] break away from, just when entangled, but able to not accordingly as transformed, thus is entanglement then broken free from.
+That said [about] mundane matters entangled [in], unable [to] break away from, just when entangled, but able [to] not [be] accordingly as transformed, thus is entanglement then broken free from.

-Still [regarding] all [with a] scattered [and] deluded mind, entanglement [will be] firm, [thus] not able [to be] unaffected, [free and at ease].
+If not knowing this meaning, even if rid of mundane matters, once without everything, still [regarding] all [with a] scattered [and] deluded mind, [with] entanglement firm, [thus] not able [to be] unaffected, [free and at ease].